ElectricKit vs eControl

 When it comes to Controllable Electric Conversions for your Aga Cooker, you have two options;

-Both systems are controllable - designed to be efficient and offer complete flexibility.
+Both systems are controllable - designed to offer complete flexibility.
 They each have their own advantages (and disadvantages!), which we'll cover on this page.

-If reliability and flexibility are a top priority, the ElectricKit System is perfect.
+If reliability and room heat are a top priority, the ElectricKit System is perfect.

-If aesthetics and element placements are a priority, the eControl System will suit best.
+If running costs and flexibility are a priority, the eControl System will suit best.

 By utilising the placement of electrical elements, these electric aga cooker conversions allow you to retain the radiant-heat cooking that the Aga Cooker is known for, but with a completely electric system.
 Our ElectricKit and eControl conversions boast faster heat up times and lower running costs compared to traditional models.
 You also have the option of reducing the heat output to the room in the warmer months - goodbye summer kitchen saunas!